Many-Body Perturbation Theory (MBPT) and Time-Dependent Density-Functional Theory (TD-DFT): MBPT Insights About What is Missing in, and Corrections to, the TD-DFT Adiabatic Approximation: Appendix: Order Analysis

-We have presented this procedure as if we simply manipulated Feynman diagrams.
+We have presented the superoperator PP procedure as if we simply manipulated Feynman diagrams.
 In reality we expanded the matrices using Wick's theorem with the help of a home-made {\sc Fortran} program.
-Thee result was a series of algebraic expressions which were subsequently analyzed by drawing the corresponding Feynman diagrams.
+The result was a series of algebraic expressions which were subsequently analyzed by drawing the corresponding Feynman diagrams.
 This leads to about 200 diagrams which we ultimately resum to give a more compact expression.
 It is the generation of this expression that we now wish to discuss.

 Let us analyze this expression for the PP according to the order of excitation operator.
 Following Casida,~\cite{C05} we partition the space as,